M

 The Breath of the Soil: Memory Nexus is an art-science project that delves into the intricate relationship between soil and humans.
 Employing the sense of smell, it explores the soil and human memory, combining scientific, societal, cultural and personal perspectives.

-The Breath of the Soil: Memory Nexus is realised in the frame of SPIN-FERT EU project, New Horizon / EU Mission for Soil.
+Joanna Hoffmann, with the ASN/SPIN-FERT Team, is realizing The Breath of Soil: Memory Nexus as part of the SPIN-FERT EU project, New Horizon / EU Mission Soil.

 The scent of soil is a treasure trove of knowledge about its composition and the processes that occur in it.
 At the same time, it is a source of emotions and memories stored in the unfathomable layers of human memory.
 The Breath of the Soil: Memory Nexus intertwines nature and culture, scientific knowledge with individual experiences that resonate over time, shaping our identity and bonds with the world.